-Write a JS program that can load, create, remove and edit a list of tasks.
+Write a JS program that can load, create, remove and edit a list of courses.
 You will be given an HTML template to which you must bind the needed functionality.

-First you need to install all dependencies using the "npm install" command
+First, you need to install all dependencies using the npm install command

-Then you can start the front-end application with the "npm start" command
+Then, you can start the front-end application with the npm start command

-You also must start the server.js file in the server folder using the "node server.js" command in another console (BOTH THE CLIENT AND THE SERVER MUST RUN AT THE SAME TIME)
+You also must start the server.js file in the server folder using the node server.js command in another console (BOTH THE CLIENT AND THE SERVER MUST RUN AT THE SAME TIME).

-At any point, you can open up another console and run "npm test" to test the current state of your application, it’s preferable for all of your test to pass locally before you submit to the judge platform, like this:
+At any point, you can open up another console and run npm test to test the current state of your application.
+It’s preferable for all of your tests to pass locally before you submit to the Judge platform, like this: